NMZ0429/NaMAZU/README.md

 ![PyTorch](https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?style=for-the-badge&logo=PyTorch&logoColor=white)
 ![PL](https://img.shields.io/badge/-PyTorch%20Lightning-792EE5.svg?logo=PyTorch%20Lightning&style=for-the-badge)

-They are all written in PyTorch and following best practice to be used with pytorch lightning.
+They are all written in PyTorch following best practice to be used with pytorch lightning.
 They are all GPU enabled controlled by Lightning API.
+You will never need to call `to("cuda")` to use the model on any device even with multi-GPU training!

 ```python
 import pytorch_lightning as pl